 On May 8, 2017, the Company, and certain of its subsidiaries entered into a Forbearance Agreement with certain Noteholders, owning more than 75% of the principal amount of the outstanding Notes.
 These Noteholders agreed to forbear from exercising any of their rights and remedies under the Indenture, with respect to certain defaults from the effective date of the Forbearance Agreement until the earliest to occur of (a) the occurrence of any event of termination and (b) May 31, 2017.
 As part of the Forbearance Agreement, the Company agreed to make monthly interest payments of \$2,864,583 on the Notes for the 30 day periods ending on May 15, 2017 and June 15, 2017, rather than on a semi-annual basis as required by the Indenture.
 The Company also agreed to pay a consent fee to these Noteholders equal to 0.35% of the principal amount of the Notes held by such parties and to pay the legal fees and financial advisor due diligence fees of these Noteholders.
 The Forbearance Agreement expired and has not been extended.
-As of the date of the filing of these financial statements, the Company had made all of the payments required to be made under the Forbearance Agreement and has continued to make monthly interest payments on the Notes on the 15th day of each month and continued to pay the monthly legal and financial advisor due diligence fees of these Noteholders.
+As of the date of the filing of these financial statements, the Company had made all of the payments required to be made under the Forbearance Agreement and has continued to make monthly interest payments on the Notes on the 15th day of each month and continued to pay the monthly legal and financial advisor due diligence fees of these fees of these Noteholders.

-At March 31, 2018, there was \$260.3 million in principal amount of Notes outstanding.
+At September 30, 2018, there was \$249.9 million in principal amount of Notes outstanding.
 As a result, there has been and remains an event of default under the Indenture which gives the holders of our Notes the right to demand repayment of the Notes and, subject to the terms of the Indenture, to foreclose on our assets that serve as collateral for the Notes.
 The collateral constitutes substantially all of our assets.
 We continue to pay interest on the Notes at their current rate of 12.5% per year on a monthly basis.
-We expect to sell our New York real estate for \$14.0 million in the third quarter of 2018, and we expect to use the net proceeds from the sale of the New York real estate to repay a portion of the Notes.
-See Note 1 elsewhere in these financial statements for additional detail regarding our continued recapitalization and restructuring efforts and our failure to repay the Notes at maturity.
+As further discussed in Note 10, during the quarter ended September 30, 2018, we closed on the sale of our New York real estate and used the net proceeds of \$10.4 million from such sale to repay a portion of the Notes.